stan-roelofs/Kotlin-Gameboy-Emulator/README.md

 - [x] Get Tetris running
 - [x] Controls
 - [ ] Sound
-- [x] Fix timings
+- [ ] Fix timings

 ## Status
-GPU almost implemented, still have to implement window and finish sprites.
-Tetris is playable.
+Some games are playable but there is an issue where sprites are missing in some games.

 ![alt text](https://media.giphy.com/media/51WvJVuSGZAu9jbbLM/giphy.gif)